magarenzo/Simple-Shift-Cipher/README.md

-# simple-ciphers
+# simple-shift-cipher
-Brute force through some simple ciphers to determine the plaintext
+Brute force through a simple shift cipher to determine the plaintext

 ---